AUTOMATIC1111/stable-diffusion-webui/README.md

 Edit values to your liking and the next time you launch the program they will be applied.

 ### Windows 11 WSL2 instructions
-Alternatively, here are instructions for installing under Windows 11 WSL2, everything by hand:
+Alternatively, here are instructions for installing under Windows 11 WSL2 Linux distro, everything by hand:

 ```bash
 # install conda (if not already done)